If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 These are a great way of saving money when visiting multiple tourist attractions during your stay in New York.

 The vistas from Top of the Rock will take your breath away at any time of the day.
 However, watching the sun going down, followed by the city lighting up, is truly spectacular.

 Visiting Top of the Rock is definitely one of the best things to do in NYC and has to be on your bucket list.

 Located in front of the Rockefeller Building, the ice rink is open from mid-November to mid-March each year.
 (Including Christmas Day and New Year’s Day.)

 Between November and January, the renowned Rockefeller Christmas tree is in situ, making for a magical, Christmasy skating experience.

 In addition, ‘Elf’, ‘Home Alone 2’ and many classic movies have featured this iconic ice rink which, for me, brought childhood memories flooding back whilst skating around.

 Visiting this famous rink is a quintessential, New York City winter experience and very popular with locals and tourists.
-Definitely a ‘must do’ for your New York bucket list of things to do, if visiting during the winter months.
+Definitely a ‘must do’ for your NYC bucket list of things to do, if visiting during the winter months.